filipebafica/born2beroot/README.md

 * The number of commands executed with the sudo program.

 This project is part of 42 École/ 42 SP curriculum.\
-Topics such as System Administration was addressed.
+Topics such as system administration was addressed.

 ## 🏁 Getting Started
 Clone the repo in the desired folder in your server.